vrbaghel/CSS-Tesla-Website-Clone/README.md

 Pros:

-1. Homepage, Sidebar, Model S, Model Y, Model 3 pages working
+1. Homepage, Sidebar, Model S, Model Y, Model 3 and Support pages working
 2. Stock images are used
 3. Only HTML and CSS used, no BootStrap no JS.
 4. All layout is done using CSS Flexbox